Iron-Ham/swift-commit-gen/README.md

 | `--quiet <true\|false>` | Set the default quiet logging preference. |
 | `--clear-quiet` | Remove the stored quiet preference. |

 When no options are provided, the command detects whether the terminal is interactive and presents guided prompts with recommended defaults highlighted.
-Stored settings live in `~/Library/Application Support/scg/config.json` (or the XDG config directory on non-macOS platforms).
+Stored settings live in `~/Library/Application Support/scg/config.json`.

 ### Help